pkardas/notes/books/pragmatic-programmer.md

 1. Ask the "Five Whys" - ask why at least 5 times.
 Ask a question and get an answer.
 Dig deeper by asking "why".
 2. Who does this benefit? - "follow the money" can be a very helpful path to analyze.
-The benefits to someone else or another organization may be aligned with your won, or not.
+The benefits to someone else or another organization may be aligned with your own, or not.
 3. What is the context? - everything occurs in its own context.
 Good for someone, doesn't mean it is good for you.
 4. Why is this a problem? - is there an underlying model?
 How does the underlying model work?